 If you’re having trouble sleeping, one of the first things to consider is your bedroom.
-In order to get a restful night’s sleep you need the right setting, which means a clean, peaceful and welcoming room.
+To get a restful night’s sleep, you need the right setting, which means a clean, peaceful and welcoming room.
 Many of us are unknowingly sleeping in a bedroom that’s simply not fit for purpose, and that environment could be the key cause of a restless night.

 Fortunately, it’s relatively easy to transform your bedroom into a space that encourages a peaceful night’s sleep.
 Here are our top tips: